mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 # ε ?
  - **`Cost function`** needed to be minimized.
    - To measure how close the **predicted values** are to their **corresponding real values**.
 We also should consider that the **weights of the trained model** are responsible for accurately predicting the new values.
    - Imagine that our model is y = 0.9*X + 0.1, the predicted value is nothing but (0.9*X+0.1) for different Xs.
-So, by considering Y as real value corresponding to this x, the cost formula is coming to measure how close (0.9*X+0.1) is to Y. We are responsible for finding the better weight (0.9 and 0.1..so **PARAMETERS**) for our model to come up with a lowest cost (or closer predicted values to real ones).
+So, by considering Y as real value corresponding to this x, the cost formula is coming to measure how close (0.9*X+0.1) is to Y. We are responsible for finding the better weight (0.9 and 0.1..so **PARAMETERS**) for our model to come up with a lowest cost (or closer predicted values to real ones)
 # θ ?
  - **`Gradient descent` to update PARAMETERS**.
    - As an optimization algorithm, its responsibility is to find the minimum cost value in the process of trying the model with different weights or indeed, **updating the weights**.